ngjunsiang/laymansguide-src/season4/issue042/issue042.md

 It was encoding hell.

-If you remember the internet circa the 90s and early 00s, the internet often had pages of what looked like gibberish.
-Because webpages did not use to include information about their encoding, most of the time web browsers simply had to guess.
+If you remember the internet circa the ’90s and early ’00s, the internet often had pages of what looked like gibberish.
+Because webpages then did not include information about their encoding, most of the time web browsers simply had to guess.
 If your page wasn’t encoded in ASCII (or ISO 8859-1), it was anybody’s guess what encoding you were using.
 You just tried each encoding until you got a page that makes sense!

 That simply would not do.